18F/identity-dashboard/README.md

 # Linting

-## We lint with Rubocop and ESLint
+We lint with Rubocop, ESLint and Herb.
+All Linters are run as part of the CI/CD process, and you cannot merge without the linters passing.

+## Ruby
-* Ruby using Rubocop rules.
-These rules are currently under active development.
+We use Rubocop.
+These rules are currently [under active development](.rubocop.yml).

+We have a number of rubocop violations that need to be fixed.
+The list can be found [here](.rubocop_todo.yml).

+To run locally: `bundle exec rubocop`

-* JavaScript using ESLint.
+## JavaScript
 We use [the ESLint plugin from IdP](https://github.com/18F/identity-idp/tree/main/app/javascript/packages/eslint-plugin) as well as some rules to ensure we don't error on upstream dependencies that use variant linting rules or minified compiled assets.

+To run locally: `npm run lint`

+## HTML and erb files
+We use use [Herb](https://herb-tools.dev/configuration).
+The rules currently only exclude Yard documentation, vendor code, and all node modules; all rules are the default.

+To run locally: `npm run herb:lint`

+### To run all linters:

+`make lint`

 # Documentation
 * YARD docs to ensure they have no warnings and also we enforce that the `LogEvents` class has YARD documentation for all its methods